Monthly Archives: January 2017

 Adding power to garden buildings

 When was the last time you crawled on your hands and knees around your garden’s shed?
 As strange as that may sound, maybe you should give it a try.
-If you have children, you should be well aware that they have a natural tendency to explore their everyday environment, therefore, it’s vital to double-check things out from their perspective to ensure that your garden and shed are child friendly.
+If you have children, you should be well aware that they have a natural tendency to explore their everyday environment; therefore, it’s vital to check things out from their perspective to ensure that your garden and shed are child friendly.

 When we hear the term “baby proofing” or “childproofing”, we often first think of babies.
 However, whether we like to believe it or not, the leading cause of death in kids 14 years of age and under is due to unintentional injury.
-What’s more astonishing is that more than ⅓ of these injuries occur right at home.
+What’s more astonishing is that more than a third of these injuries occur right at home.
 With that being said, it’s clear to see that safety in the home and garden is something that we can never take too seriously.
 But at the same time, we also want to make our children’s time outdoors as enjoyable as possible.

 For several years, sheds from around the world have grown from being simple storage to elaborate escapes for men and women to enjoy their time alone with their hobbies or enjoying games with a close group of friends.
 Given the fact that almost 50% of men claim to have spent an entire day in their shed, it stands to reason that these sheds are designed to be much more than a place to store the lawnmower and holiday decorations.